Over 235 charged and 400 investigations: What we know about the "unprecedented" Capitol riot arrests

 Where did they come from?

 The alleged rioters come from at least 42 states outside of Washington, D.C.
 Among those arrested whose home states were known, the most were from Texas, with 24 Texans charged so far.
-Pennsylvania and Florida had 19 residents arrested each, New York had 18, California had 12 and Ohio had 11.
+Pennsylvania, Florida and New York had 19 residents arrested each, California had 12 and Ohio had 11.

 How many worked in law enforcement?